nosari20/nosari20.github.io/content/posts/intune-powerbi.md

 ## Use Graph API (advanced)

-### Why using Graph API?
+### Why use Graph API?

-Intune data whareouse has limited set of available data table.
-For example you cannot filter devices by group membership.
-Using Graph API can resolve this limitation but we cannot browse the whole database with Graph API so it will be difficult to create relationship between results.
+Intune data warehouse has a limited set of available data tables.
+For example, you cannot filter devices by group membership.
+Using Graph API can resolve this limitation but we cannot browse the whole database with Graph API so it will be difficult to create relationships between results.

 ### Prerequisites
 * Create app registration in Azure